-1-100 and +100) subtracting the percentage of detractors (dissatisfied customers) from the percentage of promoters (loyal customers) obtained.
-The improvement in the 2020 NPS compared with 2019, in evidence for all customers) from the percentage of promoters (loyal customers) obtained.
-The improvement in the 2020 NPS compared with 2019, in evidence for all customers egments, is the result of the strengthening of the Bank-customer relationship, also positively influenced by opinions on Intesa Sanpaolo's conduct during the health emergency: over 70% of interviewed customers felt that the Bank paid the right level of attention to customers' needs (with peaks of 79% for the Retail Businesses); about 80% believe that the Bank met Italy's needs and lastly over 80% (with peaks of 91% for Retail customers) felt that the safety measures taken in Branches were adequate.
+The NPS is an indicator that expresses the likelihood of customers to recommend a product, service or company, calculated in index points (between -100 and +100) subtracting the percentage of detractors (dissatisfied customers) from the percentage of promoters (loyal customers) obtained.
+The improvement in the 2020 NPS compared with 2019, in evidence for all customer segments, is the result of the strengthening of the Bank-customer relationship, also positively influenced by opinions on Intesa Sanpaolo's conduct during the health emergency; over 70% of interviewed customers felt that the Bank paid the right level of attention to customers' needs (with peaks of 79% for the Retail Businesses); about 80% believe that the Bank met Italy's needs and lastly over 80% (with peaks of 91% for Retail customers) felt that the safety measures taken in Branches were adequate.
 As for Corporate customers, the indicator, which in 2019 was impacted by the change to the service model (change of branch and/or manager), improved significantly in 2020 due to the full application of the new model.
 Additionally, for the first time in 2020, the Third Sector was subject to NPS surveys, obtaining a score of 25, the highest among all types of customers.